nseddon/Phishing_versus_Legitimate_Sites/README.md

 * Nick and Mary will focus on the initial creation of the machine learning model.
 ## Database
 * Dolores and Mary will focus on the creation of the database and the retrieval of data.
 * Our database is a combination of three tables with a total of 50 features.
 The three tables were created in SQL, CSV files were imported, and a table schema was created for each.
-We used the Inner Join mething to combine the tables, creating the final schema "ToLegit_ToPhish".
+We used the Inner Join method to combine the tables, creating the final schema "ToLegit_ToPhish".
 ## Github
 * Lead by Nick but Full team will contribute to the site and Mary will help with written analysis and editing.